mjjonsey/WebAPIObjects/README.md

 History:

+08/05/2013  Added missing functionality to the Json Order converter for OSO orders.
 08/02/2013  Added static helper method GetEnvironmentUrl to WebAPILocation class.
 08/02/2013  Cleanup
 07/23/2013  Fixed ForexAccountCurrencyDetail which was supposed to be a superclass of AccountCurrencyDetail